mksarge/redux-first-routing/docs/usage-with-universal-router.md

 > Learn more about `universal-router` here: https://github.com/kriasoft/universal-router

-Here's is an example of how you might put together a complete routing solution using `redux-first-routing` and `universal-router`:
+Here's how you might put together a complete routing solution using `redux-first-routing` +`universal-router`:

 ```js
 // routes.js